Non-Convex Optimization with Spectral Radius Regularization: Related Work

-Others suggested different ways to measure and find flat minima, including different objective functions and optimization algorithms. \cite{Linjian} suggests that Kronecker-Factored Approximate Curvature (K-FAC) \citep{MartensG15}, an approximate second-order method may yield generalization improvements over first-order SGD. \cite{ChaudhariCSL16} proposed an entropy-based objective function to find solutions in flat regions and an algorithm (called Entropy-SGD) to conduct the optimization. \cite{He2019} observed that at local minima of deep networks, there exist many asymmetric directions where the loss sharply increases, which they call "asymmetric valleys."
-They propose weight averaging along the SGD trajectory to bias solutions in favor of the flat side. \cite{ChaudhariCSL16} also noted that many neural networks, trained on various data sets using SGD or Adam, converge to a point with a large number of near-zero eigenvalues, along with a long positive tail, and shorter negative tail.
-These observations about the imbalanced eigenspectrum by \cite{ChaudhariCSL16} and \cite{He2019} are of special interest to us, as our regularization method, which attempts to reduce the spectral radius of the Hessian, should be tailored to avoid the eigenspectrum asymmetries described by \cite{chaudhari2017entropysgd} and \cite{He2019}.
+Others used different ways to measure and find flat minima, including loss functions and optimization algorithms. \cite{Linjian} suggested that Kronecker-Factored Approximate Curvature (K-FAC) \citep{MartensG15}, an approximate second-order method, may yield generalization improvements over first-order SGD. \cite{chaudhari2017entropysgd, pmlr-v80-dziugaite18a, pittorino2021entropic} proposed an entropy-based loss function to find solutions in flat regions and an algorithm (called entropy-SGD) to optimize models. \cite{He2019} observed that at local minima of deep networks, there exist many asymmetric directions where the loss sharply increases, which they call "asymmetric valleys."
+They proposed stochastic weight averaging (SWA) along the SGD trajectory to bias solutions towards the flat side. \cite{chaudhari2017entropysgd} also noted that many neural networks, trained on various data sets using SGD or Adam, converge to a point with a large number of near-zero eigenvalues, along with a long positive tail and shorter negative tail.
+Our regularization method, which attempts to reduce the spectral radius of the Hessian, is tailored to avoid the eigenspectrum asymmetries described by \cite{chaudhari2017entropysgd} and \cite{He2019}.

 \cite{foret2021sharpnessaware} developed a Sharpness-Aware Minimization (SAM) algorithm, which minimizes the maximum loss within a neighborhood of a point.
 Unlike us, they focused on testing model generalization on fuzzy labels. \cite{andriushchenko2022understanding} have raised doubts about SAM's ability to generalize in other settings.
 Adding SAM as a baseline comparison would require training on multiple seeds due to the stochasticity.
 Additionally, the SAM paper was published after the original draft of this paper was posted to Ar{X}iv.

-While \cite{yoshida2017spectral} developed a spectral norm radius regularization method, it looks solely at the spectral radius of a neural network's weight matrices, rather than the spectral radius of the Hessian of the loss function.
-While they experimentally show that their regularization method has a small generalization gap (between the training and test set), their method also had higher Hessian spectral radius than vanilla SGD, weight-decay, and adversarial methods.
-We believe our regularization method and generalization tests more directly address the task of finding flat minima and evaluating their generalizability.
+While \cite{yoshida2017spectral} developed a spectral norm radius regularization method, it looks solely at the spectral radius of a neural network's weight matrices rather than the spectral radius of the Hessian of the loss function.
+Though they experimentally showed that their regularization method has a small generalization gap (between the training and test set), their method also had a higher Hessian spectral radius than vanilla SGD, weight-decay, and adversarial methods.
+We believe our regularization method and generalization tests more directly address finding flat minima and measuring their generalizability.